How Much Do Bartenders Make?

+So, how much does a bartender make a year in Australia?
 Unlike the United States, Australia doesn’t have a tipping culture.
-Bartenders here earn most (if not all) of their income from their wages.
+Bartenders in Australia earn most (if not all) of their income from their wages.
 And even if they do receive some form of tips, it’s mostly negligible.

 Because bartenders earn most of their income from wages, their salaries don’t vary too much from state to state, city to city, and venue to venue.
 So regardless of where/when you work, you’ll be on a very similar wage.